Winners Triangle and Drama Triangle: the Basics

 Recommended reading on the Drama Triangle and Winners Triangle theory

 - Armour, M., & Mellacina, D. (2020).
 The Drama Triangle revisited: Patterns of conflict and responsibility.
-Journal of Conflict Management, 8(2), 112–130. → Analyzes why people end up in the three roles and how organizations can break patterns.
+Journal of Conflict Management, 8(2), 112–130. → This study analyzes why people end up in the three roles and how organizations can break patterns.

 - Bader, E., & Pearson, P. (2017).
 Escaping the Drama Triangle: A relational model for adult functioning.
-Journal of Couples Therapy, 26(3), 201–219. → Shows how couples and teams can step out of dramatic behavior and switch to equal interaction.
+Journal of Couples Therapy, 26(3), 201–219. → This study shows how couples and teams can step out of dramatic behavior and switch to equal interaction.

 - Choy, A. (1990).
 The Winner’s Triangle.
-Transactional Analysis Journal, 20(1), 40–46. → Describes how to transform destructive drama patterns into mature, effective communication and behavior.
+Transactional Analysis Journal, 20(1), 40–46. → This artcile describes how to transform destructive drama patterns into mature, effective communication and behavior.

 - Choy, A. (1990).
 The Winner’s Triangle.
 San Francisco, CA: Transactional Analysis Press. → The original work introducing the Winners Triangle.
 Shows how to transform the destructive roles of the Drama Triangle into more powerful alternatives such as Assertive, Caring, and Vulnerable.